88 Minutes: Cast

+Production

+In January 2000, it was reported that Touchstone Pictures had acquired a pitch from Gary Scott Thompson titled 88 Minutes, centered on a man who receives a phone call telling him he has 88 minutes to live, sending him on a desperate search for who is trying to kill him, with Lawrence Bender and John Baldecchi producing.
+Prior to being acquired by Touchstone, the pitch was submitted to 20th Century Fox and Miramax who both rejected it.
+In May 2004, it was reported that Emmett/Furla Oasis would finance and produce the film with James Foley and Al Pacino set to direct and star respectively while Millennium Media would handle distribution.
+In July 2005, it was reported that Jon Avnet would direct after delays in the project forced Foley to drop out.

+Filming began in the Vancouver area on October 8, 2005, and completed in December 2005.

+In 2007, the film was released in various European countries.
+In May 2007, Sony Pictures Worldwide Acquisitions Group paid $6 million to acquire North American and select international distribution rights of 88 Minutes.
+The group theatrically released the film in the United States on April 18, 2008, through TriStar Pictures.

 Reception

 Box office

-In its opening weekend, the film grossed $7 million in 2,168 theaters in the United States and Canada, ranking fourth at the box office and averaging $3,209 per theater.
+In its opening weekend, the film grossed $7 million in 2,168 theaters in the United States and Canada, ranking fourth at the box office, averaging $3,209 per theater.
 In its second weekend, the film grossed $3.6 million and fell to number eight at the box office.
-The film grossed $17.2 million at the US and Canadian box office and $15.4 million internationally, for a worldwide gross of $32.6 million.
+The film grossed $17.2 million at the US and Canadian box office, and $15.4 million internationally, for a worldwide gross of $32.6 million.

 Critical response

-Upon its release, 88 Minutes was universally panned by critics.
-Rotten Tomatoes reports that 5% of the critics gave the film positive reviews based on 124 reviews, averaging out at a 2.9/10 rating.
-The critical consensus states "88 Minutes is a shockingly inept psychological thriller that expertly squanders the talent at hand."
-The film also has a score of 17 out of 100 on Metacritic, based on 27 critics indicating "Overwhelming dislike".
+Audiences polled by CinemaScore gave the film an average grade of "B–" on a scale of A+ to F.

 The film was nominated for two Razzie Awards, Worst Actor for Al Pacino (and for Righteous Kill, also directed by Jon Avnet) and Worst Supporting Actress for Leelee Sobieski (and for In the Name of the King), but lost to Mike Myers for The Love Guru and Paris Hilton for Repo!
-The Genetic Opera respectively.
+The Genetic Opera, respectively.

 Home media

 88 Minutes was released on DVD on September 16, 2008, and sold 220,965 in the opening weekend.
-As of the seventh week, it has sold about 574,041 units which gathered revenue of $11,150,056 or more than one-third of the budget.
+After seven weeks, it had sold 574,041 units, with a gathered revenue of $11,150,056, or more than one-third of the budget.

 Remake

-In May 2013, Original Entertainment confirmed to have sealed a five-picture deal with Millennium Films to produce Bollywood remakes of Rambo, The Expendables, 16 Blocks, 88 Minutes, and Brooklyn's Finest, with the productions for Rambo and The Expendables expected to start at the end of that year.
+In May 2013, Original Entertainment confirmed that it sealed a five-picture deal with Millennium Films to produce Bollywood remakes of Rambo, The Expendables, 16 Blocks, 88 Minutes and Brooklyn's Finest, with the productions for Rambo and The Expendables expected to start at the end of that year.